Abdullahw72/langchain-chatbot-multiple-PDF/README.md

 - Language Models: The project incorporates OpenAI and Hugging Face models for natural language understanding and generation, enabling the chatbot to engage in meaningful conversations.
 - PDF Text Extraction: The PDF documents are processed to extract the text content, which is used for indexing and retrieval.
 - Text Chunking: The extracted text is split into smaller chunks to improve the efficiency of retrieval and provide more precise answers.
-- Answer Source Identification: The chatbot displays the source PDF from which the answer was retrieved, allowing users to verify the information and access the original document if needed.

 ## Installation